-When you first arrive at the farmhouse, an experienced guide will greet you, check that you are dressed appropriately, and then accompany you down to the farm itself.
+When you first arrive at the farmhouse, an experienced guide will greet you, check that you are dressed appropriately, and then accompany you down to the farm itself, giving you a farm tour along the way.
 If we have known that you were coming ahead of time, your team will generally be more or less ready for you upon arrival.
 However, if we have time at that point, and there are still some dogs to put in place, we can of course, teach you how to help.

 The dogs wait for you on the starting line at the far end of the farm whilst you receive driving and safety instructions and a briefing about your chosen safari in our training area.
 When you are introduced to your team, we will generally just tell you the ids of your leaders, since you will have a lot of new information in your head.
 However, if your safari includes a warming break for hot drinks and snacks, this will give you another chance to learn about the dogs in your team.